ARTISTRY FROM THE PAST

 Eisenberg

-Eisenberg was originally started in 1914 as an American clothing company by its founder, Jonas Eisenberg.
+Eisenberg was originally started in 1880 in Chicago as a clothing company by its founder, Jonas Eisenberg.
 By 1920, Eisenberg started accessorizing its garments with adorned designs that were either pinned onto or sewed into their garments.
 Due to the immense popularity of these pins and the inability to separately purchase them from the clothing, Eisenberg started to produce jewelry including necklaces, bracelets, and earrings.
 From the 1930s to 1950s, Eisenberg was known as some of the finest costume jewelry being made.
 The company was sold in the late 1970s and continued to produce jewelry into the early 1990s.

 Emmons